mlcommons/ck/README.md

 [here](https://github.com/dividiti/ck-caffe/wiki/Installation).

-# Adding your own repository and API:
+## Adding your own repository and API:

-You can add your own repository as follows:
+You can make your existing Git repository compatible with CK as follows:

 ```
-$ ck add repo:my-repo --quiet

-$ ck where repo:my-repo

-$ ck ls repo:my-*
+$ ck pull repo --url={URL of your Git repository}
 ```

+CK will add *.ckr.json* file to the root of your repository which you should commit back to your repository - that's all!

+You can then add CK components to your repository using it's public Git name, for example *my-repo*:

-Now you add a Python module to prepare APIs:
+For example, you can now add a CK module to prepare APIs:
 ```
 $ ck add my-repo:module:hello
 ```